RecordEvolution/TDMtermite/README.md

 Datasets encoded in the TDM/TDX format come along in pairs comprised of a .tdm and .tdx file.
-While the .tdm file is a human-readable document providing meta information about the dataset, the .tdx is a binary containing the actual data.
+While the .tdm file is a human-readable document providing meta information about the data set, the .tdx is a binary containing the actual data.
 The .tdm is written in XML format and basically reveals what data the .tdx contains and how to read it.
 The XML tree is usually made up of any number of groups, each containing an arbitrary number of channels.